 Every expert suggests having a corporate Incident Response Plan (IRP).
 However, according to the 2018 IBM Cyber Resilience study, 77% of businesses worldwide do not have an IRP applied consistently across their organization.

 Be Prepared for All Case Scenarios

 While many companies may have a partial plan, it is not enough to simply create an incident response plan.
 It is critical to continually assess the plan to ensure it is comprehensive considering all possible case scenarios, it is kept updated, and workable with the current breach and company environment.
-The plan should be re-visited and practiced at a minimum, annually; ideally twice a year
+The data breach response plan should be re-visited and practiced at a minimum, annually; ideally twice a year.

 Most importantly the IRP should be detailed enough that ANYONE in the organization can pick it up and execute on it.

 That means all scenarios and critical decisions need to have already been discussed and pre-determined in advance, leaving little or no room for mistakes during an actual incident.
 Those involved should not only be aware that they have a role to play, be specifically trained on that role, thoroughly understand it, and be tested on it through practice drills.
 During the training and testing, issues and contingencies that arise should be documented, addressed, and incorporated into the incident response plan.

 Also, have a hard copy of your organization’s IRP readily available; cyber attackers have been known to steal or delete digital versions leaving organizations in a terrible quandary.